tpavlek/tpavlek-me/source/_posts/2017-02-10-this-week-city-council-feb-6-feb-10.blade.md

 ---

 That's all for this week!
-If you think these updates are useful, please give me a [follow on Twitter](https://twitter.com/troypavlek) or a [like on Facebook](https://facebook.com/TroyPavlekWard11) and let me know.
+If you think these updates are useful, please give me a [follow on Twitter](https://twitter.com/troypavlek) or a [follow on Facebook](https://facebook.com/troypavlek) and let me know.